Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 * **The sudo rule lists its commands with their exact arguments.** That is deliberate: a wildcard would hand the LibreNMS account a PHP interpreter with free arguments.
 An installation somewhere other than `/opt/librenms`, or a PHP binary somewhere other than `/usr/bin/php`, therefore has to be set on both sides: `--path` and `--php-path` on the check, and the same two paths in the sudoers file.
 Without a matching rule `sudo` asks for a password and the check reports UNKNOWN.
 * **`--group=mail` sends a real e-mail.** LibreNMS tests its mail transport by delivering a message to the configured alerting address.
 On a check that runs hourly that is an hourly e-mail.
 Only request this group deliberately.
 * **`--group=rrdcheck` reads every RRD file.** On a grown installation that is a six-figure number of files and a runtime of minutes.
 Raise `--timeout` and the command timeout in the service definition before requesting it, and keep the check interval long.
-* **`--timeout` applies per validation run, not to the check as a whole.** The default run plus all four optional groups are five runs, so the worst case is five times `--timeout`.
-The shipped service template allows the command 90 seconds in total; raise that too when requesting optional groups.
+* **`--timeout` applies per validation run, not to the check as a whole.** The default run plus all three optional groups are four runs, so the worst case is four times `--timeout`, well past the 90 seconds the shipped service template allows the command.
+Raise both when requesting optional groups.
-* **Containerised LibreNMS installations are only partly covered.** The official image marks itself as such through an environment variable that `sudo` removes again, so the `dependencies` and `updates` groups report what a package installation would rather than what the container actually is.
+* **On a containerised LibreNMS the `dependencies` and `updates` groups report as if it were a package installation.** Their findings are not actionable there, because the container image is what decides both.
+Drop them with `--ignore-regex`, or restrict the check to the groups that do apply with `--group`.

 **Data Collection:**

 * Runs LibreNMS' own `validate.php` as the LibreNMS system user and reads its report
-* Groups LibreNMS runs by default come out of a single run; the groups it leaves out (`distributedpoller`, `mail`, `rrdcheck`, `webserver`) each cost an additional run and are only started when `--group` asks for them.
+* Groups LibreNMS runs by default come out of a single run; the groups it leaves out (`distributedpoller`, `mail`, `rrdcheck`) each cost an additional run and are only started when `--group` asks for them.
 Asking only for those groups skips the default run altogether
 * A requested group is always run, whether LibreNMS would have included it on its own or not. `distributedpoller` is worth knowing about here: on an installation with distributed polling enabled a default run already covers it, so asking for it explicitly buys nothing but a second run
 * Without `--group` everything the default run reports is checked, including a validation group a later LibreNMS release adds. `--group` restricts the report to the named groups
+* LibreNMS' `webserver` group is not offered.
+It validates the request that reached the web interface and reports nothing at all on the command line, so a check asking for it would stay green without validating anything
 * The exit code of the validation is deliberately not used.
 It only separates "at least one failure" from everything else: it stays `0` when every finding is a warning and when no group matched, and it is `1` both for a run that found a problem and for one that never started, so only the report itself tells the check what happened
 * Findings that are known and accepted can be filtered out with `--ignore-regex`; they then no longer influence the check state
 * Validation messages are redacted before they are printed, so a connection error quoting a data source name does not carry a credential into the plugin output